telerik/reporting-docs/embedding-reports/display-reports-in-applications/overview.md

 ---
 title: Overview
 page_title: Displaying Reports in Applications Overview
-description: "Learn more about the approaches to display Telerik Reporting reports in applications."
+description: "Learn more about the approaches to display Telerik Reporting reports in the supported desktop and web applications."
 slug: telerikreporting/using-reports-in-applications/display-reports-in-applications/overview
 tags: telerik, reporting, embedding, reports, displaying, reports, in, applications, overview
 published: True